Christinaw97/corryvreckan/src/modules/Prealignment/README.md

 * `range_abs`: Parameter to allow setting up the range in global coordinates in which residuals get plotted (mm, +- around 0).
 Default is `10mm`.
 This needs to be increased for large sensors, where the alignment might be out by well more than 10mm and thus residual plots might be empty in the range +- 10.
 * `nbins_global`: Parameter to allow setting how many bins are used for those correlation histograms.
 Default is 1000.
 This might need to be increased or decreased when you set the parameter `range_abs` to something very different from the default.
 * `fixed_planes`: Optional user-defined fixed planes in addition to reference plane.
 When `fixed_planes = detector_name`, the geometry of the selected detector will not be modified.
+* `time_range_abs`: Parameter to allow setting up the range in global coordinates in which residuals get plotted (ns, +- around 0).
+Default is `100ns`.
+This needs to be increased for large time offsets, where the time alignment might be out by more than 100ns and thus residual plots might be empty in the range +- 100.

 ### Plots Created

 For each detector the following plots are produced:

-* 1D histograms of the correlations in X/Y (comparing to the reference plane)
+* 1D histograms of the correlations in X/Y/T (comparing to the reference plane)
 * 2D residual distribution, i.e. `Xref-X` VS `Yref-Y`
 * 2D histograms of the correlation plot for X/Y in local/global coordinates (comparing to the reference